12 Home Remedies for Dandruff: How to Get Rid of Dandruff Naturally (2026)

 7. Yoghurt and Honey Mask

 Plain yoghurt contains live Lactobacillus cultures — probiotics that help restore the scalp's natural microbial balance and reduce inflammation.
 Raw honey adds antimicrobial properties and locks moisture into the scalp.
-Together, they make a nourishing and effective dandruff home remedy for dry or irritated scalps.
+Together, they make a nourishing natural dandruff remedy particularly suited to dry or irritated scalps.

 How to use: